‘Vanderpump Rules’ Season 7: Cast Reunites At SUR Restaurant, Shares Instagram Photos

 The Vanderpump Rules cast has just begun filming for their upcoming seventh season.

-On Instagram earlier this week, number of the series’ stars shared photos and video clips from filming and in one particular snippet shared by Lala Kent, she told her fans and followers that she, Kristen Doute, and Katie Maloney were making a show.
+On Instagram earlier this week, a number of the series’ stars shared photos and video clips from filming and in one particular snippet shared by Lala Kent, she told her fans and followers that she, Kristen Doute, and Katie Maloney were making a show.

 “Les make a shooow,” Kent wrote in the caption of her clip on June 6, which featured the three women at a restaurant in Los Angeles.